Free Things to Do in Athens, GA

 - Sandy Creek Nature Center: Ideal for the adventurous traveler, this wildlife hub boasts more than four miles of trails along with an indoor Education and Visitor Center featuring live animals and other exhibits.

-- Trail Creek Park: This 113-acre park is packed with exciting features, including mountain bike trails, soccer fields and a playground.
-For $1, visitors can enjoy the new splash pads, which offer an easy opportunity for little ones to cool off on a sunny day.
+- Walker Park: This 113-acre park is packed with exciting features, including mountain bike trails, soccer fields and a playground.
+For just one buck, visitors can enjoy the splash pads in season, which offer an easy opportunity for little ones to cool off on a sunny day.

-- Firefly Trail: Home to the world-famous Athens Twilight cycling event, it’s no surprise that Athens offers plenty of cycling paths.
-The Firefly Trail is the latest addition, and while it’s still under construction, its first segment (along with many other trails throughout the area) is open for use.
+- Firefly Trail: Home to the world-famous Athens Twilight cycling event, it’s no surprise that Athens offers plenty of cycling paths, including the Firefly Trail.

-- Georgia Museum of Art: Established in 1945, this complex serves as the official art museum of the state of Georgia.
+- Head to the Georgia Museum of Art: Established in 1945, this complex serves as the official art museum of the state of Georgia.
 Inside, you’ll find more than 10,000 works alongside a host of temporary exhibitions, while the museum’s outdoor property features a sculpture garden highlighting women sculptors.

 - UGA Special Collections Libraries: A must-visit for any history buff, the Richard B. Russell Building Special Collections Libraries chronicle Georgia’s rich cultural history through a variety of exhibits.